Star Wars Jedi Knight: Jedi Academy: PC

 Positive reviews praised the fact that, unlike in Dark Forces II and Jedi Outcast, players could use a lightsaber from the beginning.
 Game Over Online scored the game 92% and commented that "You start instantly with your lightsaber, rather than wading through six painfully bland FPS levels to get your lightsaber as you did in Jedi Outcast".
 Critics lauded the lightsaber interface and player customization options.
 Ernie Halal of Gaming Age gave the game an A−, writing, "You choose not only the gender and race of your character, but also which powers and fighting styles to develop [...]
 Third person adventure games rarely offer that much customization."

 Critics noted that, despite its age, the Quake III engine was used well.
 PC Gamer UK, which scored the game 70 out of 100, wrote "the engine, which although hardly groundbreaking any more, perfectly evokes the glow of the lightsaber and the grimy, metallic backgrounds of the films."
 Some critics did, however, note that the engine was starting to look dated.

 The multiplayer, in particular the objective-based Siege mode, was well received.
 The music, sound effects and voice acting also received acclaim, although some critics found it odd that all aliens spoke English.

 The story and level design received mixed reactions.
 Some critics commended the levels as varied (both in terms of length and content).
 GameZone scored the game 9 out of 10, writing "Some are a fast blast that can be beat in ten or so minutes.
 Others [...] can take as long as hours [...]
 The change of pace is very refreshing."
 The story was described as "great" by GameZone and as "strong" by Gaming Age.
-IGN's Steve Butts, however, disliked the plot, feeling that "Jedi Outcast was more satisfying in terms of involvement with the story.
+IGNs Steve Butts, however, disliked the plot, feeling that "Jedi Outcast was more satisfying in terms of involvement with the story.
 Jedi Academy dishes out more action sooner but fails to put it in as solid a context as the previous game."